din520818/reactBoilerplate/README.md

 ### Quick start

-1. Clone repo using `git clone https://github.com/naxa-developers/<Your Project>`
-2. Run `npm i` in order to install dependencies.<br />
+1. Run `npm i` in order to install dependencies.<br />
-3. Now you can run `npm start` to see the example app at `http://localhost:8080`
+2. Now you can run `npm start` to see the example app at `http://localhost:8080`
-4. Copy .env.sample and paste in the root directory and rename it to .env.
+3. Copy .env.sample and paste in the root directory and rename it to .env.

 ### Features/Library You need to know